The Hunt for Robot Unicorns

 Conclusion: Don’t Trust Mainstream Sci-Fi With Robots

-William Gibson, the writer who coined “Cyberspace” back in 1982, said “it’s great when someone gets it right, but almost always it’s wrong.”
+William Gibson, the writer who coined “cyberspace” back in 1982, said, “It’s great when someone gets it right, but almost always it’s wrong.”
 Repeating the humanoid robot meme doesn’t make it more right.

 What is happening, however, is that robots are spreading through the enterprise and industry, based on the old business principle known as “return on investment.”
 Rosie, C-3PO, the Terminator, and others can wait.